Flower lovers, rejoice! There is a new festival coming to downtown Noblesville this spring that focuses on Indiana’s state flower, the peony.

 Event Information

-The Indiana Peony Festival will be Saturday, May 18, 2024 at the newly-renovated historic Seminary Park in Noblesville.
+The Indiana Peony Festivalwill be Sunday, May 17, 2026 celebrating its sixth year at the historic Seminary Park in Noblesville.
 The event is free to attend and open to the public from 10 a.m. – 4 p.m.
 The festival is organized by the 501 (c)(3) Indiana Peony Festival Inc., Noblesville Main Street and Noblesville Parks and Recreation Department.

 What to Expect